 - Place your access point near the center of the area where the WiFi clients operate.
 A line of sight between the access point and the WiFi clients is not required for good performance.

-- For model WAX610 only, if you use a power adapter, make sure that the access point is within reach of an AC power outlet.
+- If you use a power adapter, make sure that the access point is within reach of an AC power outlet.

 - Place the access point in an elevated location, minimizing the number of walls and ceilings between the access point and the WiFi clients.

-- For model WAX610 only, place the access point away from electrical devices such as these:
+- Place the access point away from electrical devices such as these:

 - Ceiling fans

 - Home security systems

 - Microwaves

 - Computers

 - Bases of cordless phones

 - 2.4 GHz and 5.8 GHz cordless phones

 - Place the access point away from large metal surfaces, large glass surfaces, insulated walls, and items such as these:

 - Solid metal doors

 - Aluminum studs

+- Fish tanks